-Cincinnati State operates a GED Testing Center as part of our mission to provide access to educational opportunities and to prepare individuals for success.
+Cincinnati State operates a GED Testing Center (through the College's Educational Opportunity Center) as part of our mission to provide access to educational opportunities and to prepare individuals for success.
 Additionally, the College maintains an extensive network of contacts with social service agencies and career centers throughout Greater Cincinnati.

-For details about the GED Testing Program for individuals who wish to earn a high school equivalency credential, please call (513) 569-1830.
+For more information about the GED Testing Program for individuals who wish to earn a high school equivalency credential, please call (513) 569-1830.

 Academic advising assists students in reaching their academic and career goals at Cincinnati State.
-Program chairs, academic advisors, and other faculty members are assigned to guide students through activities such as:
+Program chairs, academic advisors, other faculty members, and some staff members are assigned to guide students through activities such as:

 - Setting academic goals

 - Making appropriate referrals to campus support services